ainstarc/pixel-realm/README.md

 - Built with Three.js for 3D rendering
 - Uses localStorage for persistent world data
 - Responsive design works on both desktop and mobile devices
-- No build process required - pure JavaScript
-- Deployed using GitHub Pages
+- Deployed using GitHub Pages and Vite

 ## Development